Best Online Therapy Platforms: Which Route Should You Try First?

 Talkspace

 Talkspace offers online therapy and psychiatry services, with a focus on both messaging-based therapy and live video sessions.
+Among the major subscription brands, Talkspace stands out for actual in-network insurance billing with several major insurers and EAPs, plus a separate psychiatry service for medication management.

 - Communication options: Messaging, video, and audio sessions